Echoshard/Streamlit_OpenAI_Assistants/README.md

 - youtube transcript scraping (LOCAL only static IP's are blocked)
 - File upload (Text files are put in stream not uploaded to thread)
 - Vision (Image upload)
-- private Keying and assistant switching
+- Private Keying and assistant switching
-- thread clearing
+- Thread clearing

 A note that uploading files or vision will add to your openAI storage.